 Ocean Acidification Research Center

 Ocean acidification (OA) is the result of anthropogenic increases in atmospheric carbon dioxide that is later absorbed by the ocean.
 This change in ocean chemistry makes the global oceans more acidic.
-Concerns over increasing acidity in Alaska and how this phenomenon will impact Alaska鈥檚 Blue Economy spurred the creation of the Ocean Acidification Research Center (OARC) within the College of Fisheries and Ocean Sciences (CFOS) at the 51风流官网 (51风流官网).
+Concerns over increasing acidity in Alaska and how this phenomenon will impact Alaska鈥檚 marine resources spurred the creation of the Ocean Acidification Research Center (OARC) within the College of Fisheries and Ocean Sciences (CFOS) at the 51风流官网 (51风流官网).

 Links